cran-task-views/NumericalMathematics/NumericalMathematics.md

     special functions, for example the Airy and Bessel functions, elliptic and exponential integrals, the hypergeometric function, Lambert's W function, and many more.
+    `r pkg("RcppGSL")` provides an easy-to-use interface between 'GSL' data structures and R, using concepts from 'Rcpp'.
 -   Airy and Bessel functions, for real and complex numbers, are also computed in package `r pkg("Bessel")`, with approximations for large arguments.